EstevesX10/Transformer-From-Scratch/README.md

 - **Active Learning**: Engage AI tp request human feedback on ambiguous cases, improving accuracy
 - **Automated Pipelines**: Use of continuous cleaning processes that adapt and learn over time

+## Project Development

+> ADD DESCRIPTION OF THE PROJECT DEVELOPMENT

+## Project Results / Demonstration

+For instance, a Transformer trained for 100 epochs was able to obtain the following results:

+        [SOURCE](English):    "The idea of having the sentence first!"

+      [TARGET](Portuguese):   "A idéia de ter uma sentença primeiro!"

+    [PREDICTED](Portuguese):  " A idéia de ter uma sentença primeiro !"

 <div align="right">
 <sub>
 <!-- <sup></sup> -->